• Skip to primary navigation

 5 stars

-The colors blend together in your bowl and look like a rich tapestry woven with earthy colors.
-The spinach is lovely with the soft sweet potatoes and the lentils are great with the hints of spices.
+This soup is a beautiful blend of sweet potatoes, lentils, and spinach.
+The citrus is lovely with the soft sweet potatoes, and the lentils are great with the hints of spices.

 Reply